 Protect Your Investment Rights

-If you believe your account has been churned through excessive trading, Varnavides Law, PC can analyze your account and pursue full compensation for your losses.
-Attorney Gary Varnavides spent over 10 years at Sichenzia Ross Ference LLP defending broker-dealers, giving him unique insight into how brokerage firms operate and defend against investor claims.
-Named a Super Lawyers Rising Star from 2015 to 2023, Gary now uses that experience to advocate for investors in California and New York.
+If you believe your account has been churned through excessive trading and the losses are substantial, Varnavides Law, PC can analyze your account and pursue recovery where the evidence supports a viable claim.
+Gary Varnavides spent over 10 years at Sichenzia Ross Ference LLP defending broker-dealers, giving him insight into how brokerage firms operate and defend against investor claims.
+Named a New York Super Lawyers Rising Star from 2015 to 2023, Gary now uses that experience to advocate for investors in California and New York.